lsst-sitcom/sitcomtn-037/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The rapid analysis framework relies heavily on single frame processing, and therefore is very compatible with both the DRP and the Alert Production Pipelines.
-However, because of the speed requirements, which will necessitate the pre-loading of expected image properties into memory (e.g. catalogues), it is expected that the path of least resistance would be to work with the APP team in the development of rapid analysis.
+However, because of the speed requirements, which will necessitate the pre-loading of expected image properties into memory (e.g. catalogues), it is expected that the path of least resistance would be to work with the Alert Production team in the development of rapid analysis.
 Another important point is that Rapid Analysis only needs to run once per frame.
 Even upon a failure to produce one of the parameters, or the publishing of an incorrect result, the system will not be rerun and therefore the database containing the results does not need to support versioning or relationships to previous results.